omermadar/AI-Spotify-Playlist-App/setup-guide (1).md

 # Start Ollama service
 ollama serve

-# In a new terminal, install required model
+# In a new terminal, install any model you want
-ollama pull llama2
+ollama pull llama2 #example
 # OR if you prefer a smaller model:
 ollama pull phi